KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 [Last week I published a report](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser) on the risks of mobile apps using in-app browsers.
 Some apps, like Instagram and Facebook, inject JavaScript code into third party websites that cause potential security and privacy risks to the user.

-I was so surprised to see the article featured by major media outlets across the globe, like [TheGuardian](https://www.theguardian.com/technology/2022/aug/11/meta-injecting-code-into-websites-visited-by-its-users-to-track-them-research-says) and [The Register](https://www.theregister.com/2022/08/12/meta_ios_privacy/), generated a [over a million impressions on Twitter](https://twitter.com/KrauseFx/status/1557412468368052225), and was ranked [#1 on HackerNews](https://news.ycombinator.com/item?id=32415470) for more than 12 hours.
+I was so happy to see the article featured by major media outlets across the globe, like [TheGuardian](https://www.theguardian.com/technology/2022/aug/11/meta-injecting-code-into-websites-visited-by-its-users-to-track-them-research-says) and [The Register](https://www.theregister.com/2022/08/12/meta_ios_privacy/), generated a [over a million impressions on Twitter](https://twitter.com/KrauseFx/status/1557412468368052225), and was ranked [#1 on HackerNews](https://news.ycombinator.com/item?id=32415470) for more than 12 hours.
 After reading through the replies and DMs, I saw a common question across the community:

 <!-- The code below is duplicated, once for mobile, once for desktop -->
 <div class="tiktokcontainer" id="desktop">